trihatmaja/home-assistant-addon/prometheus/README.md

 ### Option: `remote_write`

-The url for the external prometheus db such [thanos] or [victoriametrics].
+The url for the external prometheus db such [Thanos][thanos] or [Victoria Metrics][victoriametrics].
+For detail please read [prometheus remote endpoint and storage][remote-endpoint]

 ## Known issues and limitations

-- Need to findout
+- Need your help to identify

 ## Support